okta/terraform-provider-okta/README.md

 ## Maintainers

 This provider plugin is maintained by the Terraform team at [Articulate](https://articulate.com/).
+[To contribute see here.](./CONTRIBUTING.md) [For more information on how to develop see here.](./DEVELOPMENT.md) Acceptance tests are no longer run by Travis due to the number of API calls it generates.
+You must post a passing ACC test screenshot with your PR.

 ## Requirements